-Also, discuss materials with staff members before purchasing it.
+Also, always discuss materials with staff members before purchasing it.
 Some materials may not be suited for the laser cutter.
-For example, some acrylics can contain flammable material or chipboard that may be too thick to cut.
+For example, some types of acrylics can contain flammable material or chipboard that may be too thick to cut.

 Always adjust the Z-axis because not all materials are the same width.
 The width of a material will change the power, speed, and PPI (pulse per inch) settings.
 The Universal Laser has X, Y, and Z-axis adjustment options.
 The four-way arrow buttons located on the front panel of the machine is how to access the adjustments: